Elektrochecker/shpd-seed-finder/README.md

 ```
 ./gradlew desktop:release
 ```

 5. Assemble the full project:
-- put `seed-finder.jar` in its own folder
+- rename build to `seed-finder.jar` and put it in its own folder
 - download required scripts from the tools folder
+- rename `turbo.js` to `index.js` in order to keep the syntax simple
 - run the seedfinder once to generate a config file